panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

 easier to reason about the conflict.)

 But, there are also situations when rebasing should not be used.
-Don't rebase published modify.
+Don't rebase published changes.
 You should never rebase commits that someone else might have already consumed.
 You should never change the history of origin/master.
 For feature branches which are work in progress, it's totally fine to rebase, as long as you work alone on the branch or your team is aware of the fact that you